aykha18/tajir-optimized/README.md

-# Tailor POS System
+# Tajir - Multi-Tenant POS System

-A modern, full-featured Point of Sale (POS) system designed specifically for tailoring businesses.
-Built with Flask, SQLite, and a beautiful modern UI.
+A modern, multi-tenant Point of Sale system designed specifically for UAE businesses and the Gulf region.
+Tajir (تاجر) means "Merchant" in Arabic, reflecting our commitment to empowering local businesses.

 **Last Updated: 2025-01-19**